-In order to receive federal funds for out-patient prescription claims, all drugs on the Texas Medicaid Formulary must be made by a drug manufacturer participating in the CMS Drug Rebate Program.
-In return for having their drugs covered by state Medicaid programs, the manufacturer agrees to pay rebates according to their state and federal contracts.
+All drugs on the Texas Medicaid Formulary must be made by a drug manufacturer participating in the CMS Drug Rebate Program to receive federal funds for out-patient prescription claims, In return for having their drugs covered by state Medicaid programs, the manufacturer agrees to pay rebates according to their state and federal contracts.